-If you spend time trying to protect privacy with law, you are as stupid as copyright owners spending time to shut down torrent trackers.
+If you spend time trying to protect privacy with the law, you are as stupid as copyright owners spending the time to shut down torrent trackers.
 Future is inevitable, and you are just being in denial.
-When you stop technology with law, this means that you restrict access to that technology to governments and delegate them the right to use violence to everyone else who tries to use it.
+When you stop technology with law, this means that you restrict access to that technology to governments and grant them the right to use violence to everyone else who tries to use it.
 If you let governments enforce privacy on your behalf, they will do their best to make sure you do not have access to private data, but they do.
 NSA will be happy.

 Now suppose there is technology that lets your friend spy upon you having sex.
 Then there should also be technology to check out who has been spying.
 Thus, while you cannot stop someone from spying, they will think twice before risking to ruin your relationship.